elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ![Receiver output signals: (a) single simulated target (b) five simulated targets (c) actual radar data](../figures/generated/radar_time_signals.png)

-The real world radar data is read from a NumPy-format ``.npz`` file (a light-weight, cross platform and cross-version compatible storage format).
+The real-world radar data is read from a NumPy-format ``.npz`` file (a light-weight, cross-platform and cross-version compatible storage format).
 These files can be saved with the ``np.savez`` or ``np.savez_compressed`` functions.
 Note that SciPy's ``io`` submodule can also easily read other formats, such as MATLAB(R) and NetCDF